Ramish93/AWS-Cloud-Practioner-Prep/README.md

     1. AWS opsworks Chef Automate: configurations management your app that utilizes chefs automate.
     2. AWS opsworks for puppet enterprise: configurations management your app that utilizes puppets automate.
     3. AWS opsworks stacks: it allows you to manage your app in layers and you can manage them with chef recepies .

+# Inroduction to Security and Architecture on AWS:(3rd blog)